 John is a sports writer hailing from the flat part of Canada.
 He's an editor and podcast host at SB Nation's Raptors HQ, with other sports work published in The Classical.
 As a freelance reporter, he's covered sports at every level in Winnipeg: from the NHL's Jets and CFL's Blue Bombers, to CIS basketball and hockey at both major universities.
 In his spare time, John writes too seriously about music and posts good-to-okay photography on Instagram.

-Joshua is enrolled at Centennial College’s Publishing program at their Story Arts Centre in Toronto.
-He received his Bachelor of Arts honours in English, with a minor in Film Studies at Wilfrid Laurier University.
+Joshua is an editor and writer at Press Basketball.
+He received his Bachelor of Arts in honours English, with a minor in Film Studies, at Wilfrid Laurier University, Waterloo.
+He is also a graduate of Centennial College’s Publishing program at their Story Arts Centre in Toronto.
 He loves words with a passion and is always writing.
-Joshua is a published author, poet and sportswriter.
+Joshua is a published author, poet, and sportswriter.

 Ilia was born in Ukraine and moved to Toronto when he was three.
 Nerd at heart and jock on the court; he had scholarship offers for volleyball, basketball, and tennis.
 His love for the game made him choose basketball, where he played at the collegiate level for several years.
 Ilia also has a passion for video games, and will dismantle anyone in NBA 2k: challengers welcome.